netobserv/documents/cncf/CNCF project - GTR.md

 The project release process is split between upstream and downstream releases.
 For both of them, content can be tracked from the repositories, which are public.

 Upstream releases happen from the `main` branches without a well-defined cadence.
 They use GitHub workflows to generate images and artifacts, triggered by git tags.
 Versions are suffixed with `-community`, e.g. `v1.11.0-community`.
 A helm chart is manually updated after each component is released.
 The release process is described [here](https://github.com/netobserv/network-observability-operator/blob/main/RELEASE.md).

-Downstream releases happen from release branches (e.g. `release-1.11`) and use Konflux / Tekton.
-They produce an OLM bundle and OLM catalog fragments.
-They are loosely aligned with OpenShift releases.

 Versioning upstream and downstream is aligned on "major.minor", but not necessarily on ".patch".
 For instance, downstream `v1.2.3` and `v1.2.3-community` should have the same features (in `1.2`) but not necessarily the same fixes/patches (in `.3`).